 Remember, there is to be NO homework on Wednesdays for students in grades Pre-K to 12th Grade; although, students may have work to do if they have not completed in-class assignments.
-If your child is given homework on a Wednesday, please notify the Principal and/or the Superintendent of this problem immediately.
+If your child is given homework on a Wednesday, please notify the Principal and/or the Superintendent immediately.